 <table border=”0″ cellpadding=”0″ cellspacing=”0″ width=”600″ bgcolor=”#ffffff”>

-Of course, there are dozens of factors involved.
-Depending on the specific breakdown of the mail clients your audience is using, CSS background-color with a 6-digit HEX code is very reliable as well.
-The HTML bgcolor attribute simply has the best support across the board.
-While some methods work consistently in certain elements, I’d personally prefer to stick to one background color strategy rather than trying to keep specific background color quirks straight.
-For simplicity, old school HTML and 6-digit HEX codes are where it’s at.
+Depending on the specific breakdown of the email clients your audience is using, CSS background-color with a 6-digit HEX code is very reliable as well.
+Email clients like Gmail, Apple Mail, and Outlook show great support for the CSS background-color attribute.
+Still, while some methods work consistently on certain elements, sticking to one background color strategy is easier than trying to keep specific background color quirks straight.

 For simplicity and the best support across clients, the old school HTML bgcolor attribute and 6-digit HEX codes are the most popular method.

 Preview you your emails in dozens of popular email clients and devices and catch rendering issues—including background colors that don’t display as intended—with Litmus Email Previews.